R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

     On a Linux machine that meets the [system requirements](enclave-modes.md#system-requirements), you can run your app in all the modes the same way as in mock mode.

-=== "macOS/Windows"
+=== "macOS"

-    Conclave needs a Linux environment to run the host in simulation mode.
+    You need a Linux environment to run the host in simulation mode.
 But you don't need to do anything as long as Docker is installed on your system.
 You can run the host and client as we did for mock mode.
 The only differences are that the host will be run inside the container, and the host JAR will be named `host-simulation.jar` rather than `host-mock.jar`.

     !!!Note
-        * You need Docker to run the *host* on macOS/Windows.
-You can run the *client* on macOS/Windows without Docker.
+        * You need Docker to run the *host* on macOS.
+You can run the *client* on macOS without Docker.
-        * It is not possible to run enclaves in debug or release mode on macOS/Windows.
+        * It is not possible to run enclaves in debug or release mode on macOS.
         * Conclave works *only* in [mock mode](enclave-modes.md#mock-mode) on [new Mac computers with Apple silicon](https://support.apple.com/en-in/HT211814) due to the reliance on x64 binaries.

+=== "Windows"

+    You need a Linux environment to run the host in simulation mode.
+But you don't need to do anything as long as Docker is installed on your system.
+You can run the host and client as we did for mock mode.
+The only differences are that the host will be run inside the container, and the host JAR will be named `host-simulation.jar` rather than `host-mock.jar`.

+    !!! note
+        * You need Docker to run the *host* on Windows.
+You don't need Docker to run the client.
+        * It is not possible to run enclaves in debug or release mode on Windows.

 !!!Note